 - A grade change can only be requested by the instructor of record for the student’s class.

-Once grades have been submitted or if a permanent grade or enrollment notation has already been recorded, changes should be made only in the most exceptional circumstances, such as to correct a reporting error.
-Instructors who wish to submit a change of grade for a student must complete the Grade Change/Submission form and provide a full explanation or reason for the change.
+Once a permanent grade has been submitted grade changes should be made only in the most exceptional circumstances, such as to correct a reporting error.
+Instructors who submit a change of permanent grade for a student must complete the Grade Change/Submission form and provide a full explanation or reason for the change.
 Approval of the dean is required.

 In addition, the following guidelines apply to grade changes.